sachin10101998/gsoc-tutorial/README.md

 # gsoc-tutorial
-This is the repository corresponding to my blog post on How to make contributions to an open source organisation.
+This is the repository corresponding to my blog post on How to make contributions to an open source organisation!